 Every semester, roughly 1,200 students come to the Couch building to take Music courses or participate in performance ensembles.
-Approximately 30 graduate students are in and out of the building every day working on projects and classwork.
+Over 100 music students from our undergraduate, graduate, and Ph.D. programs are in and out of the building every day working on projects and classwork.
 You don’t have to look far to find students hard at work on their studies, playing in an ensemble, or just practicing an instrument in their free time -- at any time of day.

 The School of Music also serves as home for a variety of student organizations, all of which serve special purposes.
 Whether you’re looking to provide service, get more involved with an ensemble, or simply make new friends, there’s a place for you in one of the following organizations:

 Georgia Tech Choirs - Wanna sing?
 Join a Georgia Tech Choir!
-Vocal and choral groups include the Men’s Glee Club, Women’s Chorus, Chorale, and Chamber Choir.
+Vocal and choral groups include the Glee Club, Treble Choir, Chorale, and Chamber Choir.

-Georgia Tech Symphony Orchestra – The Georgia Tech Symphony Orchestra (GTSO), includes a full orchestra, and a Chamber Strings group.
+Georgia Tech Symphony Orchestra – The Georgia Tech Symphony Orchestra (GTSO), includes a full orchestra, and a Chamber Orchestra.
 Additionally, the orchestra program provides access to master classes, professional engagements, and recording opportunities.
 Members enjoy social aspects through informal dinners and parties.

 Georgia Tech Band Club – Serves as a forum to carry out service and social activities for Georgia Tech Athletic Bands.